fyceu/SOC-Automation-Lab/2. Configuration/Configuration.md

-Before we can begin this lab, we will need to tweak a few configuration settings of our services.
+In this section, we will tweak a few configuration settings of the services we installed in the previous step.
+These changes will allow us to host our TheHive instance on our Ubuntu server, allowing us to access the TheHive dashboard from our local machine.
 ## Cassandra

 Change configuration file of cassandra